haddonm/aMSE/README.md

   - population - literally a population.
 These are the active components within the simulation framework.
-The dynamics of the simulation are based around the populations, although, with positive larval dispersal (the default) there is some dependency of neighboiuring populations on each other.
+The dynamics of the simulation are based around the populations, although, with positive larval dispersal (the default) there is some dependency of neighbouring populations on each other.

 This conceptual structure has implications for how the simulations are conditioned during the management strategy testing.
-While it is still the case tha tthe general properties of each SMU are used to set the scene for each SMU’s component populations, the advent of sufficient GPS logger data now allows a more formal definition of the productivity of each population.
+While it is still the case that the general properties of each SMU are used to set the scene for each SMU’s component populations, the advent of sufficient GPS logger data now allows a more formal definition of the productivity of each population.
 Currently, the modelling assumes that each population